jina-ai/jina/docs/chapters/flow/index.md

 > Please note that the current Flow API does not support using `index()` and `search()` together in the same `with` scope.
 This is because the workflow of `index()` and `search()` are usually different and you cannot use one workflow for both tasks.

-#### Feed Data to the Flow using Other Client
+#### Feed Data to the Flow from Other Clients

-If you don't use Python as a client, or your client and flow are in different instances.
-You can hold a flow in running state and use a client in another language to connect to it.
-Simply:
+If you don't use Python as a client, or your client and Flow are in different instances, you can keep a Flow running and use a client in another language to connect to it:

 ```python
 import threading